 This cartoon, a copy of which is in our own collection, was published in 1864 in the weekly satirical magazine Punch, known as the London Charivari.
 The cartoon is by the British illustrator and political cartoonist John Tenniel (1820-1914).
 It reflects on continuing anxieties and disagreements regarding the arrangements for the national Shakespeare Tercentenary celebrations, and the erection of a fitting memorial to Shakespeare in London.

-The above 1835 engraving is by W. J. Edwards, after T[homas] Phillips.
-This engraving was in our own collection; we have since donnated it to the Musée Hector Berlioz.
+The above 1835 engraving is by W. J. Edwards, after T[homas] Phillips; we have donated it from our collection to the Musée Hector-Berlioz.

 The above portrait was painted by Sir T. Lawrence, P.R.A., engraved by W. Finden, and was signed and dated in 1832; it was published in 1836 in London by John Murray and sold by C. Tilt at 86 Fleet Street.
-This copy was in our own collection; we have since donnated it to the Musée Hector Berlioz.
+We have donated this copy from our collection to the Musée Hector-Berlioz.